Healthy Prayer Plant (Maranta leuconeura) in medium, also known as Prayer Plant

 Prayer Plant Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Prayer Plant grows best in Medium light and can tolerate low, bright indirect conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Prayer Plant light consistent for stronger growth and flowering.

 Prayer Plant is listed as Non-Toxic for pets and Non-Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Prayer Plant out of reach when ingestion is a concern.

 Prayer Plant does best in All Purpose with a pH around 6.0-7.0.
 Fast drainage lowers root-rot risk.